 Holarctic; western Palaearctic region.
-Pleistocene refuge: Monocentric -- unclear, probably monocentric in the eastern half of the Iranian refuge, or Afghan subsection of the Turkestan refuge.
+Pleistocene refuge: Monocentric -- unclear, probably the eastern half of the Iranian refuge, or Afghan subsection of the Turkestan refuge.

 Wingspan: 65--81mm.
-Larger and paler than the nominate subspecies, but not as large or pale as subsp. manifica Brandt, 1938.
+Larger and paler than the nominate subspecies, but not as large or pale as some races of subsp. rjabovi O. Bang-Haas, 1935.
 The predominant colour of the hindwings is pale orange rather than yellow.

 It may have a wider distribution than indicated due to the remote, inaccessible nature of its habitat.

 Extra-limital range.
 None, although it may yet be found in the Chinese portion of the Pamirs and/or Tian Shan.